-The some core telltale signs of a demonic attack (or demonic oppression) is that demons compel and enslave.
-It could be a compulsion to use drugs, drink alcohol, watch pornography, masturbate, to attack someone (verbally, physically or other), to dabble with the occult etc. Basically anything that involves sin.
+Some core telltale signs of a demonic attack (or demonic oppression) are that demons compel and enslave.
+It could be a compulsion to use drugs, drink alcohol, watch pornography, masturbate, to attack someone (verbally, physically or other), to dabble with the occult, etc. Basically, anything that involves sin.
 It is possible for a person to be enslaved to a demon of anger, bitterness, hatred or wrath.
-Not letting go of anger or having hatred, animosity, or bitterness towards someone can very will be the enemy manipulating the emotions of a person to be enslaved to such negative feelings.
+Not letting go of anger or having hatred, animosity, or bitterness towards someone can very well be the enemy manipulating the emotions of a person to be enslaved to such negative feelings.

-But something what I think can easily be overlooked is that demons can cause physical sickness.
+But something that I think can easily be overlooked is that demons can cause a physical sickness.
 Research shows that lingering feelings of bitterness can affect you physically:

 We all experience a bout of sour grapes from time to time, but experts are warning that being too bitter too often can actually make you ill.

 Researchers who have examined the relationship between failure, bitterness and quality of life found that blaming others can lead to physical disease.

 ‘Persistent bitterness may result in global feelings of anger and hostility that, when strong enough, could affect a person’s physical health,’ says Carsten Wrosch, a professor in Montreal’s Concordia University Department of Psychology and a member of the Centre for Research in Human Development.

 Unforgiveness is classified in medical books as a disease.
 According to Dr. Steven Standiford, chief of surgery at the Cancer Treatment Centers of America, refusing to forgive makes people sick and keeps them that way.